Azure/azurehpc/examples/cc_beegfs/stage_deployment.md

 $ cd cluster
 ```

-Then copy the init.sh script and the variables.json from examples/cc_beegfs to your working directory.
+Then copy the init.sh and variables.json from examples/cc_beegfs to your working directory.

 ```
 $ cp $azhpc_dir/examples/cc_beegfs/init.sh .